Table of Contents

 - Electing auditors and agreeing to their remuneration.

-There are two methods of holding an AGM in Cyprus: physical meeting or via electronic means.
+There are two methods of holding an AGM in Cyprus: physical meetings or electronic means.

 Generally, an AGM is an important opportunity for your company members to come together and engage directly.
-However, under the restriction of the Covid-19 pandemic, physical meetings may not be feasible.
+However, physical meetings may not be feasible under the restriction of the Covid-19 pandemic.

 Read on to find out how you can handle these requirements with ease.

-You must give clear notice of the meeting to your company members prior to the AGM.
+You must give clear notice of the meeting to your company members before the AGM.

 The common notice period should be at least 21 days.
-A notice of meeting should indicate the place, date, and the hour at which your AGM is scheduled.
+A meeting notice should indicate the place, date, and time your AGM is scheduled.

-The notice of meeting should also include the following information:
+The notice of the meeting should also include the following information:

 - the shareholders’ right such as to ask questions related to items on the meeting agenda;